fkosam/proj/README.md

 # proj
-Spring boot application,  configuration is in application.properties install with maven and then the generated jar file.
+Spring boot application,  configuration is in application.properties install with maven and then run the generated jar file.